proycon/clam/docs/source/deployment.rst

 .. _modwsgi:

-Alternative deployment on Apache 2 with mod_wsgi
+Manual deployment: alternative deployment on Apache 2 with mod_wsgi
 --------------------------------------------------

 As an alternative to using Apache with uWSGI, you can use the older ``mod_wsgi`` module.
 For this you do not need the